-The following eligibility determination is in accordance with House Bill 1213 - 2015-16 of the 64th Washington State Legislature scheduled to become law on June 9th, 2016.
+The following eligibility determination is in accordance with House Bill 1213 - 2015-16 of the 64th Washington State Legislature which became law on June 9th, 2016.

 1. Are you a resident of Spokane County?

 Yes.
 I currently live in Spokane County and have lived in the State of Washington for at least 1 cumulative year and I can prove it. | Go to question 2.

 Yes.
 I currently live in Spokane County and have lived in the State of Washington for at least 1 cumulative year, but I can't prove it. | Go to question 2, but if you can't prove it you might not be eligible, however we can try to help you.